Welcome to Research in Psychology

 E-mail your TA for an appointment, or show up during office hours.

-The great majority of students are honest; I rarely have to take action on cheating in this class.
-However, in fairness to other students I will not tolerate cheating.
+In fairness to other students I do not tolerate cheating.
 If you cheat on any test or assignment you will receive a '0' on that assignment or test, and may fail the entire class.
 If I feel it appropriate I will notify the Dean of Students, who will place a notice about the incident in your permanent record.
 There are no exceptions to this policy.

 Cheating includes, but is not limited to, looking on others' tests or letting them look on yours, using paper or electronic "cheat sheets" in an exam, copying or giving others test answers, and plagiarism.
 Plagiarism includes copying the words of a fellow student or author in your papers.
 You cannot copy or directly paraphrase even short phrases from any written work unless you show it as a quote and cite it properly.